 Following are just a few suggestions of activities that will help your pal with paws live his or her best life (and if you need more inspiration, check out the ideas on our National Pet Week list).

 What will you add to your dog’s barket list?
 Let us know in the comments below!

 For the Travel-Loving Tail-Wagger

 If nothing makes Rover happier than being out on the open road with you, embark on a Spot-inspired sojourn!
-“From the mountains, to the prairies, to the ocean white with foam…” you and your canine companion can discover the beauty of the United States at several dog-friendly national parks. including Grand Canyon National Park in Arizona, Cuyahoga Valley National Park in Ohio, Great Sand Dunes National Park in Colorado, Natchez Trace National Parkway in Alabama and Mississippi, and the Padre Island National Seashore in Texas.
+“From the mountains, to the prairies, to the ocean white with foam…” you and your canine companion can discover the beauty of the United States at one of the many dog-friendly national parks including Grand Canyon National Park in Arizona, Cuyahoga Valley National Park in Ohio, Great Sand Dunes National Park in Colorado, Natchez Trace National Parkway in Alabama and Mississippi and the Padre Island National Seashore in Texas.

 From fictitious Fidos like Old Yeller (whose statue stands guard over the tiny town of Mason, Texas) and Ribsy, who can be found in author Beverly Cleary’s beloved children’s books (and in sculptural form in the Beverly Cleary Sculpture Garden in Portland, Oregon) to statues that salute military working dogs, seeing eye dogs, K9 officers and other courageous canines, show Spot depictions of dogs who have carved out a special place in the hearts of animal lovers by visiting some of the many dog-inspired sculptures that grace the United States.

 Cast off on a cruise that welcomes canine companions!
 You can live the high life on the high seas aboard Cunard’s Queen Mary 2 or simply setting sail for a few hours’ getaway on a more budget-friendly pet-loving barge.